osism/osism.github.io/docs/guides/configuration-guide/configuration-repository.md

 $ git push
 ```

+The content is now committed to the previously created Git repository.
-The `secrets` directory
+The `secrets` directory:

 * is not stored in the Git repository.
 Its contents should be stored in a trustworthy location
-* contains an SSH key pair which is used as a deployment key to  make the configuration repository available on the manager node later.
-Write access
+* contains an SSH key pair which is used as a deployment key to  make the configuration repository available
-is not required.
-The public SSH key is stored in the file `secrets/id_rsa.configuration.pub`.
+  on the manager node later.
+Write access  is not required.
+  (The public SSH key is stored in the file `secrets/id_rsa.configuration.pub`.)

 How to add a deployment key on GitHub is documented in
 [Managing deploy keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys).